-- (a) According to Article 20 of the RTS on Settlement Discipline, when CSDs use a common settlement infrastructure, the entire penalty mechanism should be jointly managed.
-It is thus expected that the calculation, application, collection and redistribution of cash penalties is jointly managed. - If multiple service providers are used, it is up to the CSDs using a common settlement infrastructure to prove how they can ensure the joint management of the penalty mechanism, in particular with regard to the coordination and exchange of information between the different service providers. - (b) No. Such a framework may be helpful in terms of ensuring an increased degree of harmonisation across all CSDs in the EU, however, in order to ensure compliance with Article 20 of the RTS on settlement discipline, in the case of CSDs that use a common settlement infrastructure, the penalty mechanism should be jointly established, managed and operated by the respective CSDs.
-This should include at least: - a. the joint governance and legal enforceability of common rules and procedures related to the application of the penalty mechanism; - b. the use of common reference data and prices;
+(a) According to Article 20 of the RTS on Settlement Discipline, when CSDs use a common settlement infrastructure, the entire penalty mechanism should be jointly managed.
+It is thus expected that the calculation, application, collection and redistribution of cash penalties is jointly managed.

+If multiple service providers are used, it is up to the CSDs using a common settlement infrastructure to prove how they can ensure the joint management of the penalty mechanism, in particular with regard to the coordination and exchange of information between the different service providers.

+- (b) No. Such a framework may be helpful in terms of ensuring an increased degree of harmonisation across all CSDs in the EU, however, in order to ensure compliance with Article 20 of the RTS on settlement discipline, in the case of CSDs that use a common settlement infrastructure, the penalty mechanism should be jointly established, managed and operated by the respective CSDs.
+This should include at least: - i. the joint governance and legal enforceability of common rules and procedures related to the application of the penalty mechanism; - ii. the use of common reference data and prices;

-the use of a single calculation engine, which does not require reconciliation operations amongst the involved CSDs related to the application of the penalty mechanism.
+iii. the use of a single calculation engine, which does not require reconciliation operations amongst the involved CSDs related to the application of the penalty mechanism.

-Settlement Discipline Questions 3 - Cash penalties: calculation \new\
+Settlement Discipline Questions 3 - Cash penalties: calculation new

-- (a) Is bilateral netting followed by aggregation of the amounts resulting in one credit and one debit amount per CSD participant in line with Article 17 of the RTS on settlement discipline? - (b) \new\ Which rate should be applied (the securities rate or the cash rate) for the calculation of cash penalties in accordance with Article 7(2) of CSDR and Articles 2 and 3 of the Commission Delegated Regulation (EU) 2017/389? - (c) \new\ Should cash penalties be applied to settlement fails in the case of receive free of payment ('RFP') settlement instructions, receive with payment ('RWP') settlement instructions, or crediting payment free of delivery ('CPFOD') settlement instructions (as referred to in Article 13(1)(g) of the RTS on Settlement Discipline), which are put on hold? - (d) \new\ When should penalty rates for financial instruments traded on SME growth markets apply, as set out in the Annex to the Commission Delegated Regulation (EU) 2017/389?
+- (a) Is bilateral netting followed by aggregation of the amounts resulting in one credit and one debit amount per CSD participant in line with Article 17 of the RTS on settlement discipline? - (b) Which rate should be applied (the securities rate or the cash rate) for the calculation of cash penalties in accordance with Article 7(2) of CSDR and Articles 2 and 3 of the Commission Delegated Regulation (EU) 2017/389? - (c) Should cash penalties be applied to settlement fails in the case of receive free of payment ('RFP') settlement instructions, receive with payment ('RWP') settlement instructions, or crediting payment free of delivery ('CPFOD') settlement instructions (as referred to in Article 13(1)(g) of the RTS on Settlement Discipline), which are put on hold? - (d) When should penalty rates for financial instruments traded on SME growth markets apply, as set out in the Annex to the Commission Delegated Regulation (EU) 2017/389? - (e) new Should the net amounts of cash penalties referred to in Article 17 of the RTS on settlement discipline be calculated and communicated only in Euros to the CSD participants?